How Much Gap Is Accepted For Study In Australia

 A useful gap certificate may include:

-• the start and end dates of the gap period
+• Start and end dates of the gap period

-• a brief reference to work, health, training, family responsibility or other relevant circumstances
+• Short reference to work, health, training, family responsibility, or financial preparation

-• attestation or notarisation, if this is commonly required in your country
+• Attestation or notarisation, if commonly required in your country

-The important point is consistency.
-If your SOP says you were working during the gap, your gap certificate should not say you were only preparing for exams.
-Small differences in wording are fine, but the timeline and reason should match your other documents.
+If your SOP says you were working during the gap, your gap certificate should not say you were only preparing for English exams.
+The timeline must match.

 Are Online Courses or MOOCs Accepted During a Study Gap?

-For example, an applicant choosing information technology may strengthen the gap explanation with certificates in programming, data analytics, cyber security, cloud computing or web development.
-Someone applying for business or management may use short courses in accounting, project management, digital marketing, business analytics or entrepreneurship.
+For example, an IT applicant may strengthen the gap explanation with certificates in programming, data analytics, cyber security, cloud computing, or web development.

 Can a Personal Break or Travel Be Accepted as a Study Gap?

-A personal break, travel period or time away from study can be accepted, but it is usually harder to justify than employment, training, health or family responsibility.
+A personal break, travel period, or time away from study can be accepted, but it is usually harder to justify than work, training, health, or family responsibility.

 Should You Explain a Gap of Less Than Six Months?